About Us

 The Supremacy of Scripture

-We are a people of the Bible—the Old and New Testaments, supernaturally inspired, preserved across time, cultures, and continents, delivered to us, useful for reproof and instruction, for righteousness.
-The Scripture is our backstop, the ultimate field of inquiry and judgment, the measure of conduct, faith, and practice.
-Whatever the question, whatever the test, whatever comes before us, in the end, it is the Scripture, above all other disciplines, that informs and defines us.
-All other sources of knowledge fall beneath its shadow (2 Tim 3:14–17).
+We are a people of the Bible studying both the Old and New Testaments.
+These Holy Scriptures are supernaturally inspired, preserved across time, cultures, and continents.
+They were delivered to us through God acting on people.
+The whole Bible is useful for reproof, instruction, and for righteousness.
+It is our backstop, the ultimate field of inquiry and judgment, the measure of conduct, faith, and practice.
+All other sources of knowledge fall beneath its shadow (2 Timothy 3:14–17).

 Great Commission

-To go and make disciples is the divine privilege and responsibility given to each of us.
-We champion the work of evangelism and discipleship in our own neighborhood, as well as the sending of international and home missionaries to places beyond our individual reach (Matt 28:19–20).
+To go and make disciples is the divine privilege and responsibility given to each believer in Jesus Christ.
+We are all to champion the work of evangelism and discipleship in our neighborhoods, as well as send international and home missionaries to places beyond our individual reach (Matthew 28:19–20).

 The Kingdom of God

 The rule and reign of God is a present reality to be embraced and experienced today.
-His kingdom is not of this world, and will therefore never be about earthly politics.
-As children of God, the spiritual riches of the King of kings are ours to claim and steward as we preach the good news of the kingdom to the world (Luke 17:20–21)
+His kingdom is not of this world, so will never be about earthly politics.
+We are to work, as children of God, to establish his Kingdom here on earth as in Heaven.
+This takes practical resources such as time, energy, and financial investment, as well as the humble attitude of Jesus, the servant.
+(Luke 17:20–21, Philippians 2:5-8).

 The Trinity

-Though difficult for the human mind to fully comprehend, our one God expresses himself in three persons—Father, Son, and Holy Spirit.
-Each person of the Trinity serves a unique role to bring God glory and accomplish his purposes in the world (Gen 1:26; 2 Cor 13:14)
+Though difficult to fully comprehend, our one God expresses himself in three persons; Father, Son, and Holy Spirit.
+Each person of the Trinity serves a unique role to bring God glory and accomplish his purposes in the world (Genesis 1:26; 2 Corinthians 13:14).

 Women in Ministry

+We know this topic can be controversial in many churches, however, in the Church of God, we choose to value women as Jesus did.
 The distribution of gifts by the Holy Spirit for the edification of the body of Christ is not determined by gender.
-God has poured out his Spirit on all people, and both sons and daughters will prophesy—and teach, and shepherd the flock.
-In Christ, in the kingdom of God, that which once divided us—Jew, Gentile; slave, free; male, female—no longer separate.
-From the earliest days of the Church of God movement, we’ve celebrated the ministry leadership of outstanding women clergy and continue to do so (Acts 2:17; Gal 3:28).
+God has poured out his Spirit on all people.
+Both sons and daughters will prophesy, teach, and shepherd the flock.
+In the Kingdom of God that which once divided us, Jew and Gentile; slave and free; male and female, are no longer separate.
+From the earliest days of the Church of God movement, we’ve celebrated the ministry leadership of outstanding women clergy and continue to do so (Acts 2:17; Galatians 3:28).